ahmed91abbas/prayer-times/README.md

 # Prayer Times

-Mono-repo with prayer times app for different platforms.
-The times included are for Malmö - Sweden
+Mono-repository containing a prayer times application designed for various platforms.
+The prayer times data is sourced from the https://time.my-masjid.com/ API associated with the "Islamiska Förbundet i Malmö."

+The "my-masjid" project already offers a well-crafted Android and web application for displaying prayer times.
+This repository primarily focuses on developing a lightweight version of the Android app and generating a JAR (Java Archive) file that can serve as a desktop application.

 ## Latest release